Reviews Tornado F3 In Focus

 David Gledhill has written an excellent overview of this unfairly maligned aircraft.

-5.0 out of 5 stars - Required reading - especially for those tasked with defence procurement!
+- Required reading - especially for those tasked with defence procurement!

 Another terrific book from Mr Gledhill.
 I was given his Fighters Over the Falklands as an xmas pressie and enjoyed that.
 You could say this is a companion piece because the ADV was the successor to the F4 as a defender of those islands.
 However, while mentioned this adventure is left to the reader's exploration of the Falklands book.
 Just as well because there is a great deal to cover with what was too often quite a controversial RAF aircraft.